ilkut/baseFlask/README.md

 # baseFlask
-Flask scaffolding including homepage and a profile for future clones.
+Blueprinted flask scaffolding including homepage and user profile for future clones.

 This does not have password recovery.